-Essentially, it would be best to have a tool that connects the continuous monitoring of a security-first approach to compliance with the documentation required to support an audit of your controls and procedures.
-This is where the two tools overlap.
+Having a tool that links the constant monitoring of a security-first approach to compliance with the records needed to back up an audit of your controls and procedures is essential.
+In this respect, the two resources coincide.

 The Added Value That Ca/Cm Provide For Organisations

-- Enhanced and more timely oversight of compliance across the enterprise;
+- improved and more timely monitoring of enterprise-wide compliance;

 Main Outcomes Of The Ca/Cm Survey

-Respondents do understand the benefits of CA and CM.
-As depicted in Figures 2 and 3, 89% of the respondents realise that CA aims to bring comprehensive assurance with more excellent coverage across the organisation; and 90% understand that CM enables the detection and correction of irregularities and helps identify process improvements.
+Participants recognise the value of CA and CM.
+Figures 2 and 3 show that nearly 90% of respondents are aware that CA seeks to bring comprehensive assurance with more excellent coverage across the organisation, while nearly as many are aware that CM enables the detection and correction of irregularities and helps identify process improvements.